CoreyWhite22/Holy-Grail/README.md

 <img src="pic14.png" width='300'/>

 The holy grail layout.
-The state of each column is shared with the rest.
+The state of each section is shared with the rest.